Linear-Logic-inc/customchromedriver/README.md

 ## ChromeDriver Version Management

 The `ChromeVersionManager` class handles version matching between Chrome and ChromeDriver.
+When you use the `CustomChromeDriver` class, the correct version of ChromeDriver is automatically downloaded and updated if it does not match the installed Chrome version.

+However, you can also manually check and update the ChromeDriver version if needed.

 To get the current Chrome version: